Themes in detail

 Engineering Geology for a virtuous clean water cycle and circularity in waste management.

-Focus on landfills, tailing dams, desalinization, contaminant transport and treatment, innovations for the removal of micro-plastic, and sludge recycling.
+Focus areas include landfills, tailing dams, desalinization, contaminant transport and treatment, innovations for the removal of micro-plastic, and sludge recycling.

 7- Engineering Geology for the preservation of heritage

-Focus on Engineering Geology techniques for characterization and preservation of geo(archeo)logical and industrial sites, policy and management.
+Highlight of Engineering Geology techniques for the characterization and preservation of geological, archaeological and industrial sites combined with policy and management.
 Special attention to building stones and ancient mines.

 8- Engineering Geology in the Digital transition and AI revolution